 In the event you have failed to comply with an Order, it is a good idea to see a lawyer for legal advice tailored to your specific circumstances.

-Under the Family Law Act 1975, the Family Court has the same power as the High Court to punish for contempt.
-This means the Family Court can sentence a person to imprisonment.
+Under the Family Law Act 1975, the Federal Circuit and Family Court of Australia (FCFCA) has the same power as the High Court to punish for contempt.
+This means the FCFCA can sentence a person to imprisonment.
 However, it exercises its power sparingly.
 It can issue a fine in addition to, or instead of, imprisonment, and has a broad discretion as to the amount of the fine, or length of imprisonment.

 Why is contempt so serious?